rod4n4m1/ibm-quantum-js/README.md

 ### QObject versus QASM

-  * Unfortunately there's no available API to compile a QASM into QOBJ, however its JSON schema is published [here](https://github.com/Qiskit/qiskit-terra/blob/master/qiskit/schemas/qobj_schema.json).
+  * Unfortunately there's no available API to compile a QASM into a QOBJ, however its JSON schema is published [here](https://github.com/Qiskit/qiskit-terra/blob/master/qiskit/schemas/qobj_schema.json).

 ### Contributing